Nodnarboen/k8s-workshop/labs/lab2/README.md

  ./HOT-k8s/install-oneagent-operator.sh
 ```

+Locate your AttendeeID from your Dynatrace environment.
+It can be found in this format <b><AttendeeID></b>-k8s-performgo-2019

 Steps have been automated from our [official documentation page](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/)

 1. Get an API token for the Dynatrace API with the scope Access problem and event feed, metrics, and topology.
 You can find it from <b>Settings</b> -> <b>Integration</b> -> <b>Dynatrace API</b>